GustavoBjonk/GustavoBjonk/README.md

 **`Data analyst`**

 My name is Gustavo Ananias, I am 20 years old, and I am from São Paulo, Brazil.
 I graduated from high school in 2023 and I am currently pursuing a degree in Systems Analysis and Development at Mackenzie Presbyterian University.
-I am interested in **Data Analysis** and have been developing my skills in **SQL, Python, Excel, Power BI, exploratory data analysis, and data visualization**.
+I am interested in **Data Analysis** and have been developing my skills in **SQL, Python, Excel, Power BI, exploratory data analysis, data visualization and AWS**.
 I am passionate about technology and constantly seek to learn new tools and apply my knowledge through practical projects.
 I am a curious and analytical person who enjoys transforming data into meaningful insights that can support decision-making and generate business value.
 I am open to new opportunities to develop my career in the data field.